 - Sex and gender in the law

 Syrett is the current Chair of the WGSS Department.
 From 2015 through 2017 he was also a Co-Chair of the Committee on LGBT History, an AHA affiliate society.
-He is a book review editor for the Journal of the History of Childhood and Youth and sits on committees for the Organization of American Historians and the Society for Historians of the Early American Republic.
+He is a book review editor for the Journal of the History of Childhood and Youth and sits on committees for the Organization of American Historians, the Society for Historians of the Early American Republic, and the Society for the History of Children and Youth.

 Syrett, N. L. (in press).
 'We Are Not So Easily To Be Overcome’: Fraternities on the American College Campus.
 In C. A. Ogren & M. VanOverbeke (Eds.), Rethinking Campus Life: New Perspectives on the History of Being a College Student in the United States.
 New York: Palgrave Macmillan.